bengland2/une-stats/MAT150/bar_graph.md

 # How to generate bar charts in R
 You need to have labels for the different bars in the bar chart.
+These go in the `names.arg` optional parameter.

+To see how to generate bar charts for frequency tables, see [frequency_tables.md](frequency_tables.md)

 # textual bar labels